Self-Directed IRA Expert: Horizon Trust BlogDecember 20, 2022by Horizon Trust10 Pros and Cons of Self-Directed IRA Real Estate

 7. Pro – High Return on Investment

-Nevertheless, high risk confers high reward.
+Nevertheless, high risk creates high rewards.
 More than 90% of the world’s millionaires have real estate somewhere in their portfolio.
 This is primarily because real estate provides such high returns on investment.
 While the initial cost of investing in real estate is high, the potential returns are even higher, which makes it a desirable investment vehicle.

 8. Con – Third Party Involvement